OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:20

-He was thirty-two years old when he became king, and he reigned in Jerusalem for eight years; and he departed with no one’s regret.
+He was thirty-two years old when he began his reign, and he ruled in Jerusalem for eight years; and he departed with no one’s regret.
 And they buried him in the city of David, but not in the tombs of the kings.